Marco Paixão: Ethnikos and Poland

 In the summer of 2012, Paixão joined Cypriot side Ethnikos Achna FC.
 He netted his first goal for his new club on 3 November, in a 1–1 draw at AEL Limassol.

 In June 2013, Paixão signed a two-year contract with Śląsk Wrocław in Poland.
 He scored a career-best 21 goals in 2013–14, but his team could only qualify for the relegation play-offs.

 In June 2015, Paixão put pen to paper to a two-year deal at AC Sparta Prague.
 The following January, after being barely used by the Czech club, he returned to the Ekstraklasa with Lechia Gdańsk after agreeing to a two-and-a-half-year contract; his twin joined him a month later.

 Paixão concluded the 2016–17 season with hat-tricks in 4–0 home wins over Jagiellonia Białystok and Pogoń Szczecin.
 This brought his final tally to 18, joint with Lech Poznań's Marcin Robak as the top scorer.

+Turkey and Greece

 In March 2018, Paixão was removed from the first team when manager Piotr Stokowiec accused him of feigning an injury, and when his contract expired in June, he moved to Altay S.K. in the TFF First League.
 He was top scorer in his first season with the İzmir-based team, netting 29 times in 33 games.

+Paixão signed for Şanlıurfaspor also of the Turkish second tier in December 2023, with effect from January 2024.
+On 2 September 2025, the 40-year-old joined Athens Kallithea F.C. of Super League Greece 2.